candrasc/Evolution/README.md

 ### Reproducing

 If the units choose to reproduce, they can only do so if they both have sufficient health and hunger.
 If this condition is not met they will not do anything.

+Each time units reproduce their offspring has the average of their stats, with each stat having a chance to randomly mutate.

 Units spawn with too much hunger to reproduce (this prevents them the population from growing to infinity)

 ## Possible additions